 But, I will rather buy Apple TV 3, which is available at 1/3rd of its price + it can be used in standalone mode too.
 So, if I am tired of my mobile devices, I can still find entertainment on TV directly.
 I will be able to jailbreak Apple TV easily to get more tweaks from Cydia.

 There are several other alternatives to Nexus Q. They are available at low prices.
-See a list of Android TV Boxes here.
+See a list of Android TV Boxes on any electronics shopping website.

 What’s your choice and why?
 Do share your opinion through comments.
 I am eager to know.